freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/README.md

 This repository contains the **Elasticsearch adapter** that allows KM to use Elasticsearch as vector database, thus allowing developers to perform hybrid and semantic search directly on  Elasticsearch, on-premise or in the cloud.

-Tokenization can be done using commercial models from OpenAI, Azure Open AI or open sourece models hosted on Hugging Face, including those used by [Sentence Transformers](https://sbert.net/)
+Tokenization can be done using commercial models from OpenAI, Azure Open AI or open source models hosted on Hugging Face, including those used by [Sentence Transformers](https://sbert.net/)

 <p align="center">
     <img src="https://sbert.net/_static/logo.png" width=200 />